dimitriwalters/programming-languages-handbook/README.md

 ### constant
 A symbolic name associated with a value, and whose associated value cannot change.

+### function
+A named section of a program that performs a specific task.

 ### variable
 A symbolic name associated with a value, and whose associated value can change.